 For my Human Centered Design class, my team and I participated in a semester long project to develop a product to address the challenges of cooking for wheelchair users.
 Please click the more info button to find out more!

-As a continuation of the 3D printer Maker Machine that I recieved a grant for in Fall 2020, I am building a separate, desktop sized CNC mill with a grant from the Jacobs Institute at UC Berkeley for Spring 2021.
-Although my original pitch was to build a hybrid 3D printer and CNC mill, I am starting by building them separately and if there is time at the end of the semester, I am going to work on a design to combine the two.
+As a continuation of the 3D printer Maker Machine that I recieved a grant for in Fall 2020, I built a separate, desktop sized CNC mill with a grant from the Jacobs Institute at UC Berkeley for Spring 2021.
+To make this design more accessible, an Instructables was created so that others could use the design I made and learn from my process.

 As part of a group project to create a planting robot, I designed the system to water the plants.
 A gravity fed watering system was implemented with a 2L bottle used for storage.
 A bottle cap was 3D printed out of PLA, and in order to prevent leaking from the cap, a gasket was 3D printed out of the compressible material TPU.
 To route the water, a rigid polyethylene tubing was used at the entrance and exit of the solenoid valve and at the exit of the bottle cap.
 A flexible, long silicone tubing was used to easily route the tubing and allow the bottle to flip over for refills.
 In order to balance the pressure and ensure flow out of the solenoid valve, a check valve was installed on the bottom of the bottle for one directional flow of air into the bottle.
 Additionally, a laser cut structure was designed and manufactured to hold the bottle upside down.
 The solenoid valve was actuated using a transistor as as switch controlled by a microcontroller to apply a voltage across the solenoid valve.